connectome-neuprint/neuPrint/README.md

     --neuronJson
       JSON file containing neuron data to import --neuronThreshold
-      Integer indicating the number of (presynaptic densities + postsynaptic densities) a neuron should have to be given the label of :Neuron (all have the :Segment label by default) and an auto-name (default is 10).
+      Integer indicating the number of synaptic densities (>=neuronThreshold/5 pre OR >=neuronThreshold post) a neuron should have to be given the label of :Neuron (all have the :Segment label by default) and an auto-name (default is 10).
 To add auto-names, must have --addAutoName OR --addAutoNamesOnly enabled.
     --prepDatabase
       Indicates that database constraints and indexes should be setup (omit to skip)